Infinite sequences via Lie algebra actions for oligomorphic groups: Introduction

 \subsection{Acknowledgments}

-Thanks go to Sebastian Meyer for many discussions on oligomorphic groups and measures, Manuel Bodirsky for introducing me to oligomorphic groups and being my postdoc mentor, Pierre Touchard and Matej Konečný for model theory explanations, Johannes Flake for a computation in his office, Jonathan Wiebusch for combinatorics, Mateusz Stroiński for proofreading, Peter Cameron for a fun chat, and Ulrich Krähmer for letting me keep my desk.
+Thanks go to Sebastian Meyer for many discussions on oligomorphic groups and measures, Manuel Bodirsky for introducing me to oligomorphic groups and being my postdoc mentor, Pierre Touchard and Matej Konečný for model theory explanations, Johannes Flake for a computation in his office, Jonathan Wiebusch for combinatorics, Mateusz Stroiński for proofreading, Catharina Stroppel for an important clarification on Vermas, Peter Cameron for a fun chat, and Ulrich Krähmer for letting me keep my desk.
 Final thanks go to the Max--Planck institute in Bonn for coffee breaks, Liao Wang for listening to me, and my friends Thomas Häßel, Till Wehrhan, Benjamin and Janna Nettesheim, Timm Peerenboom, who let me sleep on their couches in Bonn and Aachen.